Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Basic notions in tropical geometry.

 A \emph{polyhedral complex} $\Sigma$ in $\TR^d$ is a collection of polyhedra in $\TR^d$ with the property that the intersection of any two polyhedra is a face of both.
 The notions of restriction, link, star etc.\ for polyhedral complexes in $\RR^d$ naturally extend to the tropical case.
-A \emph{hypersurface} in $\TR^d$ is a polyhedral complex that partitions its complement into convex pointed subsets, i.e.\ no component of the complement contains a line.